mdn/content/files/en-us/web/css/css_generated_content/index.md

 {{CSSRef}}

-The **CSS generated content** module defines an element' content can be replaced and content can be added to a document with CSS.
+The **CSS generated content** module defines how an element's content can be replaced and content can be added to a document with CSS.

 Generated content can be used for content replacement, in which case the content of a DOM node is replaced with a CSS `<image>`.
-The CSS generated content also enables generating language-specific quotes, create custom list item numbers and bullets, and visually adding content by generating content on select pseudo-elements as anonymous replaced elements.
+The CSS generated content also enables generating language-specific quotes, creating custom list item numbers and bullets, and visually adding content by generating content on select pseudo-elements as anonymous replaced elements.

 ### Generated content in action

 {{EmbedGHLiveSample("css-examples/modules/generated_content.html", '100%', 720)}}

 The HTML for this sample is a single, empty {{HTMLElement("div")}} inside an otherwise empty {{HTMLElement("body")}}.
-The snowman was created with [CSS images](/en-US/docs/Web/CSS/CSS_images) and [CSS background and borders](/en-US/docs/Web/CSS/CSS_backgrounds_and_borders).
-The carrot nose was added by genarating content: the empty box with a wide orange {{cssxref("border-left", "left border")}} added to the {{cssxref("::before")}} pseudo-element.
-The text is also generated content: the "only one &lt;div>" was generated with the {{cssxref("content")}} property applied to the {{cssxref("::after")}} pseudo-element.
+The snowman was created with [CSS images](/en-US/docs/Web/CSS/CSS_images) and [CSS backgrounds and borders](/en-US/docs/Web/CSS/CSS_backgrounds_and_borders).
+The carrot nose was added using generated content: an empty box with a wide orange {{cssxref("border-left", "left border")}} added to the {{cssxref("::before")}} pseudo-element.
+The text is also generated content: "only one &lt;div>" was generated with the {{cssxref("content")}} property applied to the {{cssxref("::after")}} pseudo-element.

 To see the code for this animation, [view the source on GitHub](https://github.com/mdn/css-examples/blob/main/modules/generated_content.html).